COXIT-CO/ga_zoho_integration/README.md

 `-logmode`: mode of logging handling.
 To enable logging to console pass 'console'.
 By default it's 'file'

 `-logpath`: path of storing logs.
-By dafault it's script path + 'logs' directory.
+By default it's script path + 'logs' directory.

 `-ngrok`: your ngrok token from https://dashboard.ngrok.com/login

 `-debug`: parameter without value.
 Enable to show debug level logs.

-For the very first time you will need to specify grant token `-ga`.
-How to generate it follow instruction for Self Client option here https://www.zoho.com/crm/developer/docs/api/v2/auth-request.html.
+After ending, in `ga_zoho_integration` folder created `Settings.ini` file with all your data.
+So next time u have not to input all of them

+# Run The Script

+Just run `main.py` file.